Jefflyl98/Front-End-Development-Assignment-1/README.md

 1. Navigating the website
    1. Open the website.
-   2. Verify all navigations and key section are displayed, including the biography, lore, stream showcase, creative corner and fan art gallery.
+   2. Verify all navigations and key section are displayed, including the biography, stream showcase, creative corner and News Feed.
    3. Click on each navigation link and ensure it redirects to their corresponding section in the website.
 2. Exploring the Biography section
    1. Access the Biography section.